NklsJ/react-boilerplate-lint-staged-bug-test/README.md

 ## What's wrong?

-Seems like lint-staged doesn't work correctly if you add 2 css files into commit, if both those files need linting.
+Seems like lint-staged doesn't work correctly if you add 2 css files into commit, if both or one of those files need linting.
-Lint-staged stages both files with the content of just one file.
+Lint-staged stages both files with the content of just one file overwriting the changes.

 ## Steps to reproduce the bug